aherrmann/rules_zig/zig/runfiles/guide.md

 3. Create a `runfiles.Runfiles` object using `runfiles.Runfiles.create`.

-   See `runfiles.Runfiles` doctest for a worked example.
+4. Define the source repository using `runfiles.Runfiles.withSourceRepo`.

-4. Use `runfiles.Runfiles.rlocation` or `runfiles.Runfiles.rlocationAlloc`
+5. Use `runfiles.Runfiles.WithSourceRepo.rlocation` or
-   to look up a runfile path.
+   `runfiles.Runfiles.WithSourceRepo.rlocationAlloc` to look up a runfile path.

    See `runfiles.Runfiles` doctest for a worked example.